junxit/us-congress-bills-114/bill.md

   >       - **(iii)** Explosives trace detection swabbing.
   >       - **(iv)** Advanced imaging technology.
   >       - **(v)** X-ray bag screening technology.
-  >   - **(2)** *Contents* The study required under paragraph (1) shall include information related to the employee screening costs of those airports which have already implemented practices of screening one-hundred percent of employees entering secure areas of airports, including the following:
+  >   - **(2)** *Contents* The study required under paragraph (1) shall include information related to the employee screening costs of those airports which have already implemented practices of screening 100 percent of employees entering secure areas of airports, including the following:
   >     - **(A)** Costs associated with establishing an operational minimum number of employee entry and exit points.
   >     - **(B)** A comparison of costs associated with implementing the requirements specified in paragraph (1), based on whether such implementation was carried out by the Administration or airports.
   >   - **(3)** *Comptroller General assessment*